Zilvaro/my-digitalz/README.md

-#2.Features
+# 2.Features

-#2.1 Navigation
+# 2.1 Navigation

 To increase site's accessibility and clarity 4 navigation elements were used:

-* 1. Top-navigation menu for screens wider than 600px
+1. Top-navigation menu for screens wider than 600px
-* 2. Bottom-navigation menu for screens bellow 600px width.
+2. Bottom-navigation menu for screens bellow 600px width.
 Bottom nav is in the fixed-bottom position to be always accessible.
-* 3. Middle page 2-button selection on the home-screen to core action-features: tasking & e-store (currently replased with Contact)
+3. Middle page 2-button selection on the home-screen to core action-features: tasking & e-store (currently replased with Contact)
-* 4. 'Breadcrumbs' on some internal pages with more related content (currently Info/article pages)
+4. 'Breadcrumbs' on some internal pages with more related content (currently Info/article pages)

 On top-nav and bottom-nav a pseudo-element :hover applied to attract the attention to user-actions and possibilities.

-DigitalZ logo from each page alvayws returns a user to home-page.
+DigitalZ logo from each page always returns a user to the home-page.

 # 2.2 Banners/Images